Ardour (software)

 Ardour is a free and open-source digital audio workstation and hard disk recorder that runs on Linux, macOS, FreeBSD and Microsoft Windows.
 Its primary author is Paul Davis, who is also responsible for the JACK Audio Connection Kit.
 Released under the GNU General Public License, it is intended to be suitable for professional use.

 Features

-Recording

-Ardour's recording abilities are limited by only the hardware it is run on; there are no built-in limits on the number of tracks the user can record to.
-When recording on top of existing media, it can perform latency compensation, positioning recorded material where it was intended to be when recording it.
-Monitoring options include self-monitoring, external hardware support (dependent on sound card support), and specialized hardware support (e.g. JACK Audio Connection Kit).
-Self-monitoring makes it possible to apply plug-in effects while recording.
-Using the JACK audio, Ardour can record concurrently from both the audio card and compatible software.

 Mixing

 Ardour supports an arbitrary number of tracks and buses through an "anything to anywhere" routing system.
 All gain, panning and plug-in parameters can be automated.
 All sample data is mixed and maintained internally in 32-bit floating point format.

 Editing

 Ardour supports dragging, trimming, splitting and time-stretching recorded regions with sample-level resolution, and supports layer regions.
 It includes a crossfade editor and beat detection, unlimited undo/redo, and a "snapshot" feature for saving the current state of a session to a file.

 Mastering

 Ardour can be used as an audio mastering environment.
-Its integration with the JACK Audio Connection Kit makes it possible to use mastering tools such as JAMin.
-Its mixer's output can be sent to third-party audio processing software for processing and/or recording.
 It can also export TOC and CUE files for creating audio CDs.